 I went to hike in Connetquot River State Park on Long Island, which turned into a 2 hour walk through the thin woods, where I encountered blueberries and mushrooms growing in the wild.
 We lost one of the group members to blueberry eating.
-The walk started at an old mansion, through the woods, to a fish hatchery, where trout is grown to be released into local ponds and lakes.
 Continue reading “Hiking: From The Woods To The Fish Hatchery”

 A spot known only to few – and Nissequogue town tries hard to keep it that way.
 When we pulled into a parking lot, a security guard warned us that since we are not Smithtown residents we may get a ticket for parking there.
 Well, we took the risk…